Emergency vehicle lighting: Potential hazards

+Another documented hazard is an increased risk of ambulance crashes when lights and sirens are used; a large analysis of national EMS data found significantly higher collision odds when warning devices were activated, especially during patient transport.
+(Watanabe et al., 2018).

 Usage by country

 The color of a vehicle's emergency lights is useful to denote the type of vehicle or situation, but the relationship between color and service varies widely by jurisdiction.

 By far the most common colors for the core emergency services to use are blue and red, and there are some arguments for using both.
 One study found that for flashing lights, red was more easily perceived in daylight, and blue at night.
 Furthermore, red has advantages in haze and fog, while blue stands out against traffic at night.
 On the other hand, a different study found that red had the quickest detection times at night.

 In most of Europe emergency vehicles use blue lights.
 However, it is a darker specification blue than used in other parts of the world.

 Red lights are not common in Europe, though they are used in some countries where red has a specific meaning.
 Police in Finland, Estonia, Germany and Sweden use a forward-facing red light to indicate that a driver must pull over and stop.
 In the UK, police cars use blue lights with additional white lights at the front and red lights at the rear to help other road users determine direction of travel.
 The rear red lights can be switched on and off separately from blue lights to indicate caution.
 Fire Command units are also equipped with them when being used for command duties.
-As are certain bye-law enforcement and a small selection of private security companies.
+As are certain by-law enforcement and a small selection of private security companies.
 Austria, Germany and Sweden also use red on fire vehicles to designate the command post; in other countries a single green beacon sometimes designates the command post.
 In Sweden, a green strobe will indicate a medical command vehicle.
 Greece uses red on fire engines, and red along with blue on police vehicles.
 In Hungary, red is used only along with blue (on right in lightbars and roof integration) by police (including military police and diplomatic escort) and ambulance.
 In Poland, red is used on designated vehicles, including police and military vehicles, to indicate the beginning and/or end of a convoy (of those type of vehicles).
 Until recently the National Police in Slovakia used only blue lights, they have recently started using red and blue lights; Municipal and Military Police used blue lights in Slovakia.
 In Russia and Belarus, traffic police use red and blue lights, while conventional police along with the rest of the emergency services use only blue lights.